let's talk

 This image shows, that different types of website serve different business purposes.
 The website development cost breakdown raises accordingly.

-To provide a detailed comparison, we’ll assume that you’re creating a website that requires 1000 hours of development time.
+To provide a detailed comparison, we’ll assume you’re creating a website requiring 1000 hours of development time.

 Team Type Development